tseeker/stm32f4-discovery/README.txt

 	03-EXTIBlinky/		Same as above, using interrupts
 	04-PokeScreen/		Same as above, controlled by poking a screen 05-PWMLeds/		Flashing LEDs using PWM+TIM4
+	06-TouchScreen/		Reading data from the touchscreen
+	07-BitBangDisplay/	Bit-banging-based display access